 Translated, the Tränenpalast means The Palace of Tears, a fittingly emotional title for a place where loved ones said their goodbyes, not knowing when they would see them again.
 Now a free museum, here you can learn more about the history of the border, and discover people’s stories who had first hand experience with this building, who said their own goodbyes right on this spot.

 If you want to get back to basics, you need to visit the wonderful Gedenkstätte Berliner Mauer.
 On this site stands part of the original wall and a preserved section of the death strip with lookout guard tower.
 You get a great view of this from the observation deck across the road.
 From here you have a view from the Chapel of Remembrance all the way to Nordbahnhof train station, which also has a ‘ghost stations’ exhibition within it.

 If you walk the length of Bernauerstraße you’ll see original photos, learn about escape attempts and the people who lost their lives, see where the underground tunnels ran and the original floor plan of the church.
-There is a visitor’s centre opposite the station where you can get more information on the Berlin Wall.
-This memorial is a must see when you are in Berlin.
+There is a visitor’s centre opposite the station where you can get more information on the Berlin Wall

 Opened four years after the end of World War 2, the Soviet War Memorial in Treptower Park is the burial ground for up to 5000 Soviet soldiers who fell in the Battle of Berlin in April-May 1945.
 This memorial is massive and breathtaking with impressive statues, sarcophagi and sculptures.
 Interestingly, and somewhat fittingly, the red granite used in the large stylised Soviet flags beside the kneeling soldiers, which was taken from Hiltler’s New Reich Chancellery after the war.
 Renovated in 2004, this memorial sits in Treptower Park which also has lots of green space for picnicking and lounging in the sun.